 - Striving to promote meaningful interactions, find common ground, and get people to work together to create a society where all humans can flourish.

 It is my observation that many people don’t “think”… they just react and/or go with the flow.
-I heard it said that an unexamined life is not worth living.
-I would rather say an unexamined life is a squandered life, missing a richness and countless opportunities to grow.
+It said that an unexamined life is not worth living.
+I would rather say an unexamined life is a squandered life, missing a richness and countless opportunities.
 Too many people are “insane”… repeating the same behavior while expecting the results to change.
-Life should be lived as a giant experiment… Have a theory which is falsifiable, run an experiment, evaluate the results, update theory.
+Life should be lived as a giant experiment… Have a theory which is falsifiable, run an experiment, evaluate the results, update theory, repeat.

 There are many things which can help people think more clearly.